BAlmeidaS/zettelkasten/Zettelkasten/Wilcoxon's test.md

 [[Null Hypothesis|H0]]: Means are the same [[Alternative Hypothesis|H1]]: Means are different

+Apart from being *non-parametric*, [[wilcoxon test is more conservative than t test]]

 *Wilcoxon's test* is defined by the following procedure:
 1. Aggregate both distribution in one unique array, keep the labels of each entry
 2. Sort this array
-3. Assign a rank for each value - if two or more values are equal [[ties while ranking an array]]
+3. Assign a rank for each value - if two or more values are equal [[Ranking an array|you need to handle ties on ranking]]
-4. Ranks are added up for each one of the samples.
+5. Ranks are added up for each one of the samples.
 So you will have a:
 $$\displaystyle \Huge \begin{eqnarray}
 S_A = Sum(rank[label == A]) \\
 S_B = Sum(rank[label == B]) \\